 I am now a preschool teacher with a preschooler.
 I teach part-time and get a chance to be a full-time mom still.
-My preschooler is not in my class but our classes run at the same time so I only work while my children are in school.
+My preschooler is not in my class, but our classes run simultaneously, so I only work while my children are in school.
 I can honestly say, everyone gets the best of me.
-I feel so blessed to find a balance between doing the job I love, teaching; and doing the most important job of my life, being a mom.
-It’s an incredibly tough balance but I get to do it all!
+I feel so blessed to find a balance between doing the job I love, teaching, and doing the most important job of my life, being a mom.
+It’s an incredibly tough balance, but I get to do it all!

 Teacher Mom Work Life

 Being a stay-at-home mom prepared me for anything.
-There is no better training of children than having two small ones, a husband that travels, and chronic migraine.
-To say I know how to balance, delegate, plan ahead, and multitask is an understatement.
+There is no better training for children than having two small ones, a traveling husband, and chronic migraine.
+To say I know how to balance, delegate, plan, and multitask is an understatement.
 I’ve learned how to entertain my babies while being in excruciating pain.
-I’ve sacrificed my body, and mind, and given up the occupation that I love all for my babies and family.
-I put myself on the backburner and was happy to do it, but it was really, really hard.
-I turned into a superhero and did a job that not every mom can or wants to do.
+I’ve sacrificed my body and mind and given up the occupation I love all for my babies and family.
+I put myself on the back burner and was happy to do it, but it was hard.
+I became a superhero and did a job that not every mom can or wants to do.
 Work/life balance did not exist.
-My work was my life and there was no day off.
+My work was my life, and there was no day off.
 They were long days and fast years that I feel beyond grateful for.

 Teacher Mom Work with Migraine

 Now that I’m back to teaching, my students and families are getting the best and healthiest version of me.
-I feel like I can give 100% to my children, students, and my health.
-Working part-time really motivates me.
+I feel I can give 100% to my children, students, and health.
+Working part-time motivates me.
 I LOVE my job and arrive each day happy to be there.
-On my days off, I am often migraine sick but no one would know.
-Part-time allows me to be sick and take time for self-care.
-For those of us who have a chronic disease, scheduling self-care time is more than necessary.
+I am often migraine sick on my days off, but no one knows.
+Part-time allows me to be ill and take time for self-care.
+For those with a chronic disease, scheduling self-care time is more than necessary.
 I have learned to use my spoons wisely.

 Work-Life Balance: Is it Possible for a Teacher Mom?

 Overall, I understand teaching both with and without children.
 I understand the fundamentals through education, the student’s point of view through not having children, and the behind-the-scenes of what parents and children go through at home.
-After all these years, I feel that I’m the best teacher and mom because of these experiences.
-With these experiences, I know that not all teachers and moms are dealt the same hand.
-There is no answer that fits all and what is great one year may fail the next.
+After all these years, I feel I’m the best teacher and mom because of these experiences.
+These experiences show me that not all teachers and moms are dealt the same hand.
+No answer fits all; what is excellent one year may fail the next.
 Not every mom, teacher, home, or classroom is the same.
 It’s a constant ebb and flow of work-life balance.

 Thank you to those teachers teaching my babies